USB microphones are the easiest to use when you want to start podcasting. You basically plug them in and start recording.

 Samson Go Mic

 Designed as a travel microphone, the Samson Go Mic folds and includes a carry case.
 Like the Snowflake, it clips to your laptop or sits on the desk.
 It has a headphone jack for monitoring and has both cardioid and omnidirectional pickup.
-For the price and size, this microphone is perfect as a travel mic.
+For the price and size, this microphone is perfect as a travel mic or a good choice for a cheap USB mic.

 Blue Snowball iCE